21 December 2018

 If you have a passion for antiques, don’t forget to dress them this Christmas.
 A vintage wooden ladder looks fantastic when dressed with Christmas lights, while a renaissance style wrought iron jardiniere would look truly festive when filled with glistening baubles.

 Take tips from your ancestors and dress your antique fireplace mantel with Victorian inspired red-dressed wreaths.
 Dress doorways and archways in a similar fashion, by adorning them with artificial poinsettia flowers and green garlands.

-Other vintage Christmas traditions
+Other vintage Christmas decoration ideas and traditions

 Christmas stockings have to be one of the most well-loved festive traditions, and nowadays they’re often seen as purely decorative.
 In the early 20th Century, stockings would contain fruit and candy canes, and perhaps a small wooden toy.
 The image of stockings hanging over the fireplace will give your living room a vintage Christmas feel, although quite often they were hung at the end of the bed instead, as fireplaces were typically needed to provide warmth, heat and light.